 "Every time I see his name on a lineup card, I feel like throwing up" - Mickey Mantle

 "He is the dumbest guy I've caught." - Buck Rodgers, not during the 25th century

-Chance, born in 1941, signed with the Baltimore Orioles as an amateur free agent in 1959 after a tremendous high school career during which he was 52-1.
+Born in 1941, Dean signed with the Baltimore Orioles as an amateur free agent in 1959 after a tremendous high school career, during which he was 52-1.
 He went 10-3 for the Bluefield Orioles in the Appalachian League in his first professional season.
-In 1960 he was 12-9 for the Fox Cities Foxes.
+In 1960, he was 12-9 for the Fox Cities Foxes.
 The Orioles inexplicably left him unprotected before the American League expansion draft so Dean was gobbled up by the Washington Senators.
-The new Senators, whose pitching would be suspect for a number of years until they moved to Texas, promptly traded Chance to their expansion compatriots, the Los Angeles Angels, for Joe Hicks as part of one of the trades mandated by American League President Joe Cronin to cover up his mistakes in failing to enforce the draft rules in his role as its overseer.
-Chance pitched most of 1961 for the Dallas-Fort Worth Rangers, going 9-12, before coming up to the majors for his debut on September 11th, at the age of 20.
-Surprisingly, Chance was not the team's youngest player.
-Jim Fregosi and Bob Sprout were both 19, while Tom Satriano and Dan Ardell were both also 20.
+The new Senators, whose pitching would be suspect for a number of years until they moved to Texas, promptly traded Chance to their expansion compatriots, the Los Angeles Angels, for Joe Hicks as part of one of the trades mandated by AL President Joe Cronin to cover up his mistakes in failing to enforce the draft rules in his role as its overseer.
+Chance pitched most of 1961 for the Dallas-Fort Worth Rangers, going 9-12, before coming up to the majors for his debut on September 11th at the age of 20.
+Surprisingly, Chance was not the team's youngest player; Jim Fregosi and Bob Sprout were both 19, while Tom Satriano and Dan Ardell were both also 20.